 You should also note that you will be charged for all the energy that has been used since you took ownership of the property, not just since the day you actually moved in.

-Normally energy companies will put you on their standard tariff automatically from the point that you move in.
+Normally energy suppliers will put you on their standard variable tariff automatically from the point that you move in.
 This standard tariff will generally be much higher than the other rates that you could be paying, so it’s important to switch your plan as soon as possible in order to get the best energy deal, and to avoid paying unnecessarily high bills.

 Now that you have a new postcode and you have information on your current energy supplier, you’re ready to run a price comparison.
 Simply input this information into our free energy comparison tool and in minutes you’ll be able to see how you could be saving money on your gas and electricity bills.

 The energy comparison service that we offer is both free and impartial, you can rest assured that if there’s a way you could be saving money with a different deal, then we will find it for you.